cosinekitty/astronomy/source/js/README.md

 <a name="Refraction"></a>

 ## Refraction(refraction, altitude) ⇒ <code>number</code>
+**Kind**: global function
+**Returns**: <code>number</code> - The angular adjustment in degrees to be added to the altitude angle to correct for atmospheric lensing.
-Calculates the amount of "lift" to an altitude angle caused by atmospheric refraction.
+**Brief**: Calculates the amount of "lift" to an altitude angle caused by atmospheric refraction.

 Given an altitude angle and a refraction option, calculates the amount of "lift" caused by atmospheric refraction.
 This is the number of degrees higher in the sky an object appears due to the lensing of the Earth's atmosphere.

-**Kind**: global function
-**Returns**: <code>number</code> - The angular adjustment in degrees to be added to the altitude angle to correct for atmospheric lensing.

 | Param | Type | Description |
 | --- | --- | --- |